Cornelius J. Jones: Johnson v. McAdoo

 In Johnson v.
 McAdoo, Jones and the MRB&PA sued to claim funds that had been collected by the federal government between 1862 and 1868 as a tax on Confederate-grown cotton confiscated by federal troops.
-The tax rate was originally set at 2.5¢ per pound, later raised to 3¢ per pound, raising a sum of over $68 million, estimated by MeasuringWorth.com as equivalent in 2024 dollars to between $1.3 billion and $240 billion depending on the comparison method employed.
+The tax rate was originally set at 2.5¢ per pound, later raised to 3¢ per pound, raising a sum of more than $68 million, estimated by MeasuringWorth.com as equivalent in 2024 dollars to between $1.3 billion and $240 billion depending on the comparison method employed.
 Under the Supreme Court's 1895 decision in Pollock v.
 Farmer's Loan and Trust Co.
 (157 U.S. 429 (1895)), which determined that income taxes were unconstitutional because they were nonproportional direct taxes, there was a strong argument that the cotton tax had also been unconstitutional.
 During the 1900s and 1910s there had been calls to apportion the funds among the southern states, to refund them to the original taxpayers, and to use them to provide pensions or care for aged Confederate veterans.
 Jones and House now claimed them on behalf of the former slaves who had grown the cotton.

 Before filing his case, Jones confirmed that the funds were in the possession of the United States Treasury Department and could be disposed of by Congress.
 He then filed a class-action lawsuit in the District of Columbia, claiming $68,073,388.99 as a specific debt owed to former slaves and their descendants for the production of that cotton under slavery.
 Jones' suit, originally filed July 13, 1915 and amended on October 26, 1915, used an equitable lien theory of recovery to claim that the funds represented a debt owed to the class members for their uncompensated forced labor during slavery.
 The plaintiffs, he argued, had been unable to exercise their rights while they were enslaved, but that did not eliminate those rights.
 He argued that the federal government was only the custodian of the funds, analogously to the way that Native American monies were held in trust; that the tax had been collected illegally; and that the proceeds were owed to the former slaves because slavery was illegal at the time the tax was collected.
 Jones asked the court to hold that the plaintiffs were entitled to an equitable lien—the right "to have a demand satisfied out of a particular fund or specific property without having possession of the funds or property"—on the $68 million.